rfaelens/xpose/CONTRIBUTING.md

 ## Submitting pull requests

+To contribute code to xpose please carefully follow the steps listed below.

+*Note 1: before getting started with a pull request, we strongly encourage you follow the procedure described above for **feature requests** and/or **reporting a bug** to ensure that your project is compatible with the our xpose road-map.*

-To contribute code to xpose please follow these steps listed below.
-Note: if you are unfamiliar with the development of R packages, please take some time to read the [R packages](http://r-pkgs.had.co.nz) book by Hadley Wickham.
+*Note 2: if you are unfamiliar with the development of R packages, please take some time to read the [R packages](http://r-pkgs.had.co.nz) book by Hadley Wickham.*

 1. [Fork](https://github.com/UUPharmacometrics/xpose/fork) the xpose repository.
 1. Make the changes to the code on your fork.